bioinfodlsu/phage-host-prediction/README.md

 - **Dr. Anish M.S.
 Shrestha** <br>
   anish.shrestha@dlsu.edu.ph

-This is a research project by the [Bioinformatics Laboratory](https://bioinfodlsu.com/), [Advanced Research Institute for Informatics, Computing and Networking](https://www.dlsu.edu.ph/research/research-centers/adric/), De La Salle University, Philippines.
+This is a research project under the [Bioinformatics Lab](https://bioinfodlsu.com/), [Advanced Research Institute for Informatics, Computing and Networking](https://www.dlsu.edu.ph/research/research-centers/adric/), De La Salle University, Philippines.

 This research was partly funded by the [Department of Science and Technology &ndash; Philippine Council for Health Research and Development](https://www.pchrd.dost.gov.ph/) (DOST-PCHRD) under the [e-Asia JRP 2021 Alternative therapeutics to tackle AMR pathogens (ATTACK-AMR) program](https://www.the-easia.org/jrp/projects/project_76.html).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.